ggouws/HPC_RNAseq/README.md

  If you have downloaded your reference genome/transcriptome differently or have it downloaded to your personal computer, you will need to transfer it to the HPC, using one of the approaches discussed above.
-You will need to create a 'reference' directory first and to place your reference and annotation data in there.
+You will need to create a 'reference' directory first and be sure to place your reference and annotation data in there.

   ```
   mkdir reference